opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 ### Day 6 - MilOps
-It can neither be confirmed nor denied whether rouge nation states were involved in this use case;
+It can neither be confirmed nor denied whether rogue nation states were involved in this use case;
 just as it can neither be confirmed nor denied whether NIEM MilOps extensions were distributed among NATO allies and hunt forward operations bricked adersary servers behind the attack.